Aiswarya12-gpu/rl-quic-leo/README.md

 ## Summary

-This project demonstrates a practical approach to integrating reinforcement learning with transport protocol simulation.
-The design enables adaptive congestion control behavior in dynamic satellite environments while maintaining a manageable system complexity.
+This project demonstrates a practical and structured approach to integrating reinforcement learning with transport protocol simulation.
+The design enables adaptive congestion control behavior in dynamic satellite environments while maintaining manageable system complexity and experimental flexibility.